TL Ventures

 Venture Round in 2005

-As per the transaction announced on March 20, 2007, Apogee Photonics, Inc. was acquired by CyOptics, Inc. Apogee Photonics, Inc. engages in the design, development, and production integrated indium phosphide solutions for optical transmission systems that exceed the distance-extinction-power product for other optical semiconductor technologies.
-Its solutions include cooled, semi-cooled, and uncooled products for 10Gb/s and 40Gb/s transmission to several tier 1 system OEMs and module vendors.
-The company's products include thermistor-based temperature monitoring and modulator-based power monitoring products, electroabsorption-modulated lasers, and laser integrated modulators.
-Apogee Photonics, Inc. was formerly known as ASIP, Inc. Apogee Photonics, Inc. was founded in 2000 and is headquartered in Allentown, Pennsylvania with an additional office in New Jersey.
-The company also has sales locations in the United States, Canada, Europe, Israel, and Asia.
+Apogee Photonics, Inc. is a company specializing in the design, development, and production of advanced optoelectronic solutions for optical transmission systems.
+Founded in 2000 and headquartered in Allentown, Pennsylvania, with an additional office in New Jersey, Apogee Photonics offers integrated indium phosphide products that enhance the distance-extinction-power product compared to other optical semiconductor technologies.
+Their product range includes cooled, semi-cooled, and uncooled solutions for 10Gb/s and 40Gb/s transmission, catering to tier 1 system original equipment manufacturers (OEMs) and module vendors.
+Key offerings encompass thermistor-based temperature monitoring, modulator-based power monitoring products, electroabsorption-modulated lasers, and laser integrated modulators.
+The company extends its market presence through sales locations in the United States, Canada, Europe, Israel, and Asia.

 VeriWave